Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 #### **Credit:**
 Thanks to JamOrHam, the current xDrip head developer, for the idea, putting it together, implementing the installer, testing everything, and providing instructions.

-Thanks to tzachi-dar, senior xDrip developer, for development of critical code, and for providing support.
+Thanks to tzachi-dar, senior xDrip developer, for ideas, development of critical code, and for providing support.
 <br/>

 ---